Football Official

 What happens in college football when the runners own player knocks him backwards and down to the ground.
 How is forward progress determined?
 Since the defense did not stop him – should he be down where he lands and not where the forward most spot of the ball?

-Asked by Brian Jarrell about 9 years ago
+Asked by Brian Jarrell over 9 years ago

 I wish I had seen this - it's the second question about it.
 Here's the answer - repeated: A player is moving forward until he isn't.
 If a runner collides with a teammate and falls down, he's down.
 Once the runner's own action stops propelling him forward - unless he runs backwards of his accord - he has ended his "forward progress".
 And to add/clarify: It is where the ball is when his forward movement ends, whether tackled or he falls on his own or after contact with his teammate.